-- Step 2 (continued). - Suppose now that there are no edges (of G) between vertices in even levels.
-In this case, G contains no M-augmenting path (details: Lecture Notes) and so by Theorem 1.2, M is a maximum matching of G.
+- Step 2 (continued). - If there is an edge $e \in M \setminus E(F)$ has at least one endpoint in V(F), then we get either a flower or an M-augmenting path (this is similar to the above; details: Lecture Notes). - Suppose now that there are no edges (of G) between vertices in even levels, and moreover, that every edge of M that has an endpoint in V(F) is in fact an edge of F. In this case, Gcontains no M-augmenting path (details: Lecture Notes) and so by Theorem 1.2, M is a maximum matching of G.

-• Remark: The running time of Edmonds' Blossom algorithm is $O(n^4)$ , if the algorithm is implemented in the obvious way.
+• Remark: The running time of Edmonds' Blossom algorithm is $O(n^4)$, if the algorithm is implemented in the obvious way.